seccomp/libseccomp/README.md

 These tests will fail if the running Linux Kernel does not provide the necessary support.

+## Release Process

+GitHub milestones are used to track development and manage new releases.
+We do not currently follow a regular, calendar based release schedule; the libseccomp releases are determined by the number of outstanding issues and pull-requests assigned to the related GitHub milestone, when all of the outstanding items in the milestone have been closed, we create a new release.

+If you believe a particular issue or pull-request should be part of a release milestone, or excluded from one, please leave a comment in the issue or pull-request.
+Creating new issues solely for the purpose of asking about the next release is strongly discouraged, and will likely be closed with a reference to this section in the project's README.

 ## Developer Tools

 The "tools/" directory includes a number of tools which may be helpful in the